Matthew-Man/mark-react-basics-proj--js-destructuring/README.md

 ## Exercise N:

+Call getRandomEpisode() and destructure the value it returns in order to store only the name, season, and number properties.
+Print these properties out to make sure that's working.

+In the next exercise you'll use a function to do this more tidily.
+Delete or comment-out the work from _this_ exercise so that you don't get confused, going forward, about where output is coming from!

+## Exercise N: destructure object properties from a function parameter

-In this exercise you'll _twice_ write a function which takes a single object representing an episode of a tv show, and prints some detail out from the object.
+In this exercise you'll _twice_ write a function, `printEpisode` which takes a single object representing an episode of a tv show, and prints some selected detail out from the object.

 The _first_ time, you'll use normal object dot notation to access the values of relevant properties on the object.